WHEDA’s rural affordable workforce housing initiative

 WHEDA’s rural affordable workforce housing initiative represents an effort to address these challenges.
-The initiative, funded in part through WHEDA’s $16.7 million 2019-20 Dividends for Wisconsin Plan and other reserves, features a $10 million workforce housing pilot effort in at least three rural communities as well as supplemental financing tools.
+The initiative, funded in part through WHEDA’s $16.7 million 2019-20 Dividends for Wisconsin Plan and other reserves, totals $10 million and includes a workforce housing pilot effort in three rural communities as well as supplemental financing tools.

 While the supplemental financing tools tackle technical gaps in existing programs, the rural, affordable workforce housing pilot establishes an adaptive framework to identify needs, evaluate choices and implement solutions.
 To succeed, the initiative requires the support and participation of many partners.

 More details about the foundation of the pilot programs can be found in the Project Plan.

 A holistic approach to affordable workforce housing in rural communities.

 The pilot design process in conjunction with efforts within WHEDA's multifamily and single family programs to promote affordable rental and homeownership opportunities targets an holistic approach to affordable workforce housing in rural communities.

 - Home Improvement Loan Program (HILP) - coming soon

 Pilot Design Process